Information for multicultural students

 At Messiah,we believe that having a diverse campus allows us to learn from each other as we share our Christian values, differing perspectives, customs and life experiences.

 The application process and criteria are the same for multicultural students though there are some unique scholarship opportunities.
 You can direct questions about admissions processes, criteria and financial aid opportunities to your assigned counselor.
-Sierra Kinslow; Assistant Director of Multicultural Recruitment is also available to talk you through campus experiences and opportunities for multicultural students at Messiah.
+Sierra Kinslow; Associate Director of Admissions, is also available to talk you through campus experiences and opportunities for multicultural students at Messiah.

 Messiah offers robust programs, services and resources for domestic underrepresented students, including scholarship opportunities.
 The Lloyd and Lois Martin Scholarship is a full or partial tuition award for students who exhibit strong scholarship, service, ministry or leadership in their school, church or community and who have demonstrated a commitment to promoting racial and ethnic diversity and reconciliation.
 Once on campus, Martin Scholars benefit from special programming, mentoring relationships and campus leadership opportunities.